Skip to main content

 Synap enforces isolation at three boundaries:

-- Instance isolation — each Instance has its own logical storage namespace across vector, graph, and relational stores.
+1. Instance isolation — each Instance has its own logical storage namespace across vector and graph stores.
 Memories from one Instance are never queryable from another, even by accident, because every query is scoped to an Instance ID resolved server-side from your API key.

-- Scope isolation — within an Instance, every memory is tagged with USER / CUSTOMER / CLIENT scope.
+2. Scope isolation — within an Instance, every memory is tagged with USER → CUSTOMER → CLIENT → WORLD scope.
 A user-scoped retrieval never returns memories from a different user, regardless of similarity.
 See Memory Scopes.

-- Network isolation — Synap Cloud runs in dedicated VPCs per region.
+3. Network isolation — Synap Cloud is network-isolated per region.
 Customer data never crosses regions.

 Data residency